 What is the Gas Safe Register?

-In addition, Gas Safe regularly runs campaigns such as the annual Gas Safety Week in September to increase public awareness about the risks of illegal gas work.
+Gas Safe also run campaigns, such as the annual Gas Safety Week, to increase awareness about the risks of illegal gas work.

-According to recent research by Gas Safe more than a million UK homes are put at risk every year by illegal gas fitters and unsafe work.
-In fact, the same research found that 1 in 5 gas appliances are found to be so dangerous that they need to be disconnected immediately including: over 186,000 gas cookers, 147,000 boilers, 75,000 gas fires, 32,000 gas meters and 645,000 examples of unsafe gas pipework.
+According to recent Gas Safe research, more than a million UK homes are put at risk every year by illegal gas fitters and unsafe work.
+In fact, the same research found that 1 in 5 gas appliances are so dangerous that they need to be disconnected immediately.
+This included 147,000 boilers, 75,000 gas fires, 32,000 gas meters and 645,000 examples of unsafe gas pipework.
 They also found that very few homeowners actually check that their engineer is Gas Safe registered.

-How to Check an Engineer is Gas Safe Registered
+How to check an engineer is Gas Safe

 A business which is Gas Safe registered will be given a 1-6 digit number and each individual engineer is also issued with an ID card a unique 7 digit licence number.
 Licence cards are re-issued every year and the number changes each time.